 L. A. G. Senna (Rio de Janeiro: 1960)

-Associate professor at the Graduate Program of Education from the University of Rio de Janeiro State (UERJ) and Full Professor of Portuguese Language (L1) and Brazilian Literature at Federal School Brigadeiro Newton Braga.
+Full professor of Applied Linguistics at the Department of Applied Studies to Teaching and at the Graduate Program of Education from the University of Rio de Janeiro State (UERJ) and former full professor of Portuguese Language (L1) and Brazilian Literature at Federal School Brigadeiro Newton Braga (ret.
+2015).
 Head of Language Area and supervisor of master and doctoral students, in the fields of teachers education and theoretic / applied linguistics to literacy and reading.
 Laureate researcher by Carlos Chagas Filho Research Foundation of Rio de Janeiro State (FAPERJ).
 PhD in Applied Linguistics (1994) and Master in Portuguese Language (1984) from the Pontifical Catholic University of Rio de Janeiro (PUC-

 Throughout a singular career, built as a teacher in basic education, professor at the university and high level researcher, Senna always defeated the myth of not being possible to coexist the school teacher, the academic professor and the researcher.